Coaster Enthusuasts of Canada

 WITHOUT PERMISSION FROM THE AUTHOR ©

 The main thing is to take your new-to-coasters friends on a low-height, fairly tame coaster.
-The more apprehensive the rider, the tamer the coaster should be.
+The more apprehensive the riders, the tamer the coaster should be.
 Don't try to scare them as a joke, because after such a trick, it's unlikely any of them will become your riding partners in the near future.
 Make their first coasters small, steel, non-looping ones, and choose an indoor ride if possible.
 (People seem to feel safer inside as opposed to being out in the open.)

 Above all, never force a person on if he does't want to go, and don't keep bugging him.
 Once he sees how much you and his other friends are enjoying it (while he waits on a bench), he'll usually come around.